-When you internationalize an application, consider how to handle the format of locale-specific data.
-The format in which numeric, monetary, and date and time data appears to the end user is locale specific.
+When you globalize an application, consider how to handle the format of locale-specific data.

+The format in which numeric, monetary, and date and time data appears to the user is locale-specific.
 The GLS locale file defines locale-specific formats for each of these types of data, as the following table shows.

-Type of Data Locale-File Category
+Type of data Locale-file category

 Numeric NUMERIC

 Monetary MONETARY

 Date and Time TIME